 ArgoCD MCP Server

-The most-starred GitOps MCP server, from the ArgoCD Labs organization.
-ArgoCD (18K+ stars) is the dominant Kubernetes GitOps tool, and this MCP server enables AI-assisted GitOps workflows.
+The most-starred GitOps MCP server, from the ArgoCD Labs organization — now with full write operation support.
+ArgoCD (18K+ stars) is the dominant Kubernetes GitOps tool, and this MCP server has grown rapidly (354 → 467 stars since April 2026, 14 total releases).

-- get_application — get detailed information about a specific application, including sync status, health, and deployment history
+• get_application — detailed status, sync state, health, and deployment history

-Supports both stdio and HTTP stream transport for flexible integration with different MCP clients.
+Supports both stdio and HTTP stream transport for flexible client integration.

-Community alternative: severity1/argocd-mcp provides a community implementation that integrates with the ArgoCD API for natural language management including additional operations beyond the labs version.
+Community alternative: severity1/argocd-mcp (12 stars) provides a community Python implementation that integrates with the ArgoCD API; dormant since April 2025.

 FluxCD MCP Server

 The Flux Operator MCP Server connects AI assistants directly to Kubernetes clusters running Flux GitOps.
-Built as a component of the Flux Operator project by ControlPlane.
+Built as a component of the Flux Operator project by ControlPlane (634 stars).

 The server enables AI assistants to:

-- Troubleshoot deployment issues — correlate events across the GitOps stack
+• Troubleshoot deployment issues — correlate events across the GitOps stack with natural-language GitOps root cause analysis

-Distributed as a single statically-compiled Go binary with no external dependencies, available for Linux, macOS, and Windows on both AMD64 and ARM64.
+Distributed as a single statically-compiled Go binary with no external dependencies, for Linux, macOS, and Windows on AMD64 and ARM64.

-Limitation: The MCP server is embedded within the Flux Operator rather than being a standalone project, which may make adoption tracking and independent updates more difficult.
-Star count for the MCP component specifically is not trackable separately.
+Limitation: The MCP server is embedded within the Flux Operator rather than being a standalone project, making adoption tracking and independent versioning harder.

 Cloud Deployment Assistants